 Are you interested in living in the Humanities Residential Program for the upcoming school year?
 Contact George Erving, Director of the Honors Program, at email@example.com, or 253.879.3816.

 The Honors Program at Puget Sound offers students a chance to fulfill their Core Requirements in courses that focus on classic texts of Eastern and Western civilization.
 Each year, 34 students are selected to participate in this four-year program.
 These students will take classes together and build a common base of knowledge from which to draw on in subsequent classes.
 During senior year, each student in the program will write an Honors Thesis in their major or field of study and then present their research to the community.
 At graduation, students who complete the program will be designated as Coolidge Otis Chapman Honors Scholars.

-Applying to live in the Honors Flat for 2014-2015?
+Interested in living in the Honors Flat in Commencement or Langlow House for the upcoming school year?
 Contact George Erving, Director of the Honors Program, at firstname.lastname@example.org, or 253.879.3816.